As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 If it’s “true”, then you can test Accelerometer-related Events in Unity Editor.

-If it’s “true”, then you can fly in the scene when Play Mode in Unity Editor.
+If it’s “true”, then you can fly in the scene when Play Mode.

 Events (in the order of execution)